 Subject Content & Syllabus

 In Years 7, 8 and 9 Geography is a compulsory subject and the course is aligned with the Key Stage 3 National Curriculum.
 Pupils receive 4 periods per fortnight of Geography teaching plus approximately 1 hour of homework.
-Field trips focus on the local climate of east Cheshire, urban regeneration in Macclesfield town centre and overfishing at the Blue Planet Aquarium.
+Field trips focus on urban regeneration in Macclesfield town centre, coastal management in North Wales and overfishing at the Blue Planet Aquarium.

-Typically 80 pupils opt to continue with the subject into Key Stage 4/GCSE, following the AQA Examina- tion board, which is a linear course.
-Class sizes are 15 - 20 in Years 10 and 11 and pupils receive 6 peri- ods per fortnight of Geography teaching with around 2hr 40m of homework.
-Themes such as Natural Hazards, Ecosystems and Managing Resources are studied along with visits to Snowdonia to study glacia- tion and the local river Dane for fluvial processes.
+Typically 80 pupils opt to continue with the subject into Key Stage 4/GCSE, following the AQA Examination board, which is a linear course.
+Class sizes are 15 - 20 in Years 10 and 11 and pupils receive 6 periods per fortnight of Geography teaching with around 2hr 40m of homework.
+Themes such as Natural Hazards, Ecosystems and Urbanisation are studied along with visits to Snowdonia to study glaciation and the local river Dane for fluvial processes.

-At A Level, the teaching of each set is divided between two members of the department (one for Physi- cal Geography and one for Human Geography) who usually take the group for both years.
-A large num- ber, typically 20 pupils, select Geography at A Level, receiving 12 periods of teaching per fortnight.
-A range of extended homework assignments surmounting to 4/5 hours per week, are assigned.
+At A Level, the teaching of each set is divided between two members of the department (one for Physical Geography and one for Human Geography) who usually take the group for both years.
+On average, approximately 20 pupils select Geography at A Level, receiving 12 periods of teaching per fortnight.
+A range of extended homework assignments, surmounting to 4/5 hours per week, are assigned.
 Class sizes range from 5-15 and the AQA examination board is followed at present with the course being linear.
 A week long residential trip to North Wales embellishes learning in the classroom and forms the basis of a coursework assignment.

 The department fosters a strong commitment to fieldwork, with every year group enjoying at least one local day trip, thus enriching subject understanding.
-In addition, ‘wow and awe’ Geography tours to locations, such as the European Alps, West Coast of the USA, Iceland and Naples/Sicily are arranged.
+In addition, ‘wow and awe’ Geography tours to locations, such as the European Alps, West Coast of the USA, Iceland, New York and Naples/Sicily have been arranged in the past.

 Monitoring & Assessment